mitric-lab/programming_theochem/src/psets/pset_04.md

 &nbsp;

-The electronically excited states we have calculated so far are in the region of several eV, which can be convieniently measured using UV-Vis spectroscopy.
+The electronically excited states we have calculated so far are in the region of several eV, which can be conveniently measured using UV-Vis spectroscopy.
 Sometimes, however, other types of spectroscopy can be more informative.
-One such example is the X-ray absorption spectroscopy (XAS), which can be used to probe the core electrons of the atoms.
-Although these excitations are in principle not different from the valence excitations, but since their energies are much higher (hundreds to thousands of eV), we would need to also calculate thousands, if not millions, of lower-lying states to access the core excitations, which is usually not feasible.
+One such example is X-ray absorption spectroscopy (XAS), which can be used to probe the core electrons of the atoms.
+Although these excitations are in principle not different from the valence excitations, since their energies are much higher (hundreds to thousands of eV), we would need to also calculate thousands, if not millions, of lower-lying states to access the core excitations, which is usually not feasible.